COVID-19 and Distance Learning:

 I think my child requires special education services, where can I get help?

 Disabilities Rights Education & Defense Fund provides information on determining eligibility for special education services and how to request a special education assessment.
 Click here for more information and resources.
-Also, if you want more information on your child’s rights for special educations if they are being recommended for expulsion, check out our Special Education Advocacy page.
+Also, if you want more information on your child’s rights for special education if they are being recommended for expulsion, check out our Special Education Advocacy page.

 If you live in the Bay Area and your child is being recommended for expulsion, LSC may be able to represent your child.
-If we can not provide your child with a lawyer,here is a List of Low Cost Attorneys from all over California and other organizations that can provide legal advice.
+If we cannot provide your child with a lawyer, here is a List of Low Cost Attorneys from all over California and other organizations that can provide legal advice.

 If you believe you have experienced discrimination, harassment, intimidation, or bullying based on disability, gender, nationality, race/ethnicity, religion, and/or sexual orientation, you can file a complaint against the school district.
 You can also file a complaint with the Office of Civil Rights.
 For more information on how to file these complaints, click here.